-As MRM challenges continue to evolve, many banks are applying important new tools and practices that can help them manage and monitor this important risk function more effectively.
+As model risk management challenges continue to evolve, many banks are applying new tools and practices to manage and monitor this important risk function more effectively.

 The current state of model risk management

 The practice of model risk management has undergone some significant changes in the years since the Federal Reserve and the Office of the Comptroller of the Currency issued “Supervisory Guidance on Model Risk Management” (SR 11-7, OCC 2011-12).
-At the time that the interagency guidance was first published, the use of sophisticated financial models was concentrated primarily in large institutions, particularly those with more than $10 billion in assets, which were subject to heightened regulatory scrutiny.
+When the interagency guidance was first published, the use of sophisticated financial models was concentrated primarily in large institutions, particularly those with more than $10 billion in assets, which were subject to heightened regulatory scrutiny.

-In the ensuing years, however, attention to model risk management became much more widespread as model usage continued to increase in banks of all sizes for a variety of purposes including compliance with rapidly changing regulatory and financial reporting requirements.
+However, in the ensuing years, attention to model risk management became much more widespread as model usage continued to increase in banks of all sizes for various purposes, including compliance with rapidly changing regulatory and financial reporting requirements.
 When the Federal Deposit Insurance Corporation adopted the interagency guidance in 2017, a wider universe of banks recognized the need to improve their MRM capabilities.
-Advances in models such as incorporation of advanced statistics and machine learning also spurred greater need for efficient management of the associated model risks.
+Advances in models such as the incorporation of advanced statistics and machine learning also spurred a greater need for efficient management of the associated model risks.

-Today, the maturity levels of MRM programs vary considerably across the industry.
+Today, the maturity levels of model risk management programs vary considerably across the industry.
 Many banks with less mature programs are still identifying and refining their model inventories or working their way through the first or second round of validations of key models — a function typically outsourced or supplemented by support from internal audit.
-In larger, more mature programs, however, management’s focus is shifting toward gaining more value from the effort, realizing efficiencies, developing a holistic view of the organization’s model risk, and enhancing internal resources in order to build more sustainable MRM practices.
+In larger, more mature programs, however, management’s focus is shifting toward gaining more value from the effort, realizing efficiencies, developing a holistic view of the organization’s model risk, and enhancing internal resources to build more sustainable MRM practices.

 Evolving model risk management practices